pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 concourse-worker-1               1/1     Running   0          106s
 ```

-And there should be a load balancer IP.
+And there should be a load balancer IP for the `concourse-web` service.

 ```
 kubectl get svc